JG-Jayaganesh/CarND-LaneLines-P1/writeup.md

 - Detect lanes for all images as used in step - 1.
 - Connect Lines
-  > Calculate constant 'b' from hough space.
+  - Calculate constant 'b' from hough space.
-  > Calculate average constant.
+  - Calculate average constant.
-  > Get x and y from left and right lanes.
+  - Get x and y from lanes.
-  > Connect lane points together.
+  - Connect lane points together.

 ### 2. Potential Shortcomings